 3.00 credits.
-The relationships between plants, animals and their environment are investigated with regard to energy flow, mineral cycling, physical and chemical parameters, population changes and community structure.
+We investigate the relationships between organisms and their environment in the context of individual behavior, population dynamics, community structure, energy flow, and nutrient cycling.
 Prerequisite(s): 16 credit hours of biology or permission of instructor.
 Hours: 3.
 Fall semester.